JoelAtDeluxe/template-flask-microservice/readme.md

 # Flask Microservice Example

 This project represents one way of structuring a (python 3) flask application.
+Note that some of these decisions are subjective and may not fit your needs exactly.
+Regardless, this can be helpful as a starter project for people new to microservices, or new to flask, as it provides some "batteries included" approaches to solving basic problems.

 ## Overview